Wiki · Organization · Last reviewed June 23, 2026

 Product Model

-This design makes the editor a control surface for delegated engineering.
+This design makes Cursor a control surface for delegated engineering.
 The user no longer only types code with suggestions.
-The user assigns work, reviews plans and patches, decides which commands can run, and judges whether the produced change fits the repository's architecture and product intent.
+The user assigns work, reviews plans and patches, decides which commands can run, chooses which agents may act in the background, and judges whether the produced change fits the repository's architecture and product intent.

 Funding and Growth

-Anysphere announced in 2023 that it had raised $8 million from the OpenAI Startup Fund, bringing total funding to $11 million.
-TechCrunch described the seed round as supporting an "AI-native" software-development environment called Cursor.
+TechCrunch reported in 2023 that Anysphere had raised $8 million from the OpenAI Startup Fund, bringing total funding to $11 million, and described the seed round as supporting an "AI-native" software-development environment called Cursor.

 In January 2025, Cursor announced a $105 million Series B from Thrive Capital, Andreessen Horowitz, Benchmark, and existing investors.
 The company described itself as an applied research lab working on automating coding and said Cursor was already used by millions of programmers.